communotey/Legal/User Agreement.md

 **3.1.4 Protect Kids**: You agree not to post any child pornography or sexually suggestive content involving minors.

-**3.1.5 Take Personal Responsibility**: As you use communote, please remember that your speech may have consequences and could lead to criminal and civil liability.
+**3.1.5 Take Personal Responsibility**: As you use Communote, please remember that your speech may have consequences and could lead to criminal and civil liability.

 **3.1.6 Use disclaimers to reduce liabilities**: is your content potentially dangerous, age-restricted (nudity), or could offend certain groups?